Tyson Helton

-Tyson Helton (born June 20, 1977) is an American football coach and former quarterback, who is the current head coach of the Western Kentucky Hilltoppers.
+Tyson Helton (born June 20, 1977) is an American college football coach and former quarterback.
+He is the head football coach for Western Kentucky University, a position he has held since 2019.
 He played college football at Houston from 1996 to 1999.
 He previously served as the offensive coordinator and quarterbacks coach at Tennessee (2018), quarterbacks coach and passing game coordinator at USC (2016–2017), offensive coordinator at Western Kentucky (2014–2015), and as an assistant at Cincinnati, UAB, Memphis, and Hawaii.

 Tyson's father, Kim Helton, is a former head football coach, and his older brother Clay Helton is the current head coach at Georgia Southern.
-Due to his father's career as a collegiate football coach, Tyson was exposed to football from an early age.
+Due to his father's career as a collegiate football coach, Helton was exposed to football from an early age.
 He played college football at Houston, where he played mostly as a backup.
 He joined the coaching ranks immediately upon graduation from college, working initially for June Jones as an assistant at Hawaii.
 He gradually worked his way through the ranks at various NCAA Division I schools before being named head coach at Western Kentucky in 2019.
-He has an overall record of 31 wins and 21 losses as a head coach, including two bowl wins and one division championship.